TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Introduction.rst

 Furthermore 'myProperty' has its own two properties, 'firstProperty' and 'secondProperty' with a value each ([value 3] and [value 4]).*"

-The TYPO3 CMS backend contains tools that can be used to visualize the tree structure of TypoScript.
+The `TYPO3 CMS`:pn: backend contains tools that can be used to visualize the tree structure of `TypoScript`:pn:.
 They are described in the relevant section further of the two using reference documents :ref:`TypoScript Reference <t3tsref:typoscript-syntax-typoscript-templates>` and :ref:`TSconfig Reference <t3tsconfig:typoscript-syntax-using-setting>`.
-The above piece of TypoScript would look like this:
+The above piece of `TypoScript`:pn: would look like this:

 .. figure:: ../Images/SyntaxIntroduction.png
-   :alt: Example TypoScript code
+   :alt: Example `TypoScript`:pn: code